ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

 ## Overview

 A Greenwood plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer instead of Greenwood's default renderer (WCC).
-This plugin also gives the ability to statically render entire pages and layouts to output completely static sites.
+This plugin also gives the ability to statically [(pre) render entire pages and layouts](https://greenwoodjs.dev/docs/reference/rendering-strategies/#prerendering) to output completely static sites.
 For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

 > This package assumes you already have `@greenwood/cli` installed.